 Foundations of Computer Science

 Foundations of Computer Science is for students without programming experience.
 The course introduces object-oriented programming, graphics and animation, GUI interfaces, arrays and files, sorting, recursion, data representation, Boolean logic, and ethics.
 The course is lab-based with an emphasis on cooperative learning and developing problem-solving skills.
-The course is taught in Java.
+The programming language is Java.

 Accelerated Computer Science

 This course is a standard second-semester college course on algorithms and data structures in an object-oriented environment.
 The sorting algorithms include selection, insertion, merge, quick, and heap.
 The data structures include arrays, recursion, linked lists, stacks, queues, trees, sets, maps, and graphs.
 Additional topics include the Java Collections framework, Big-O analysis, and class design.
-Java is the language of instruction.
-Students taking this course should be independent thinkers able to spend a significant amount of time at a computer outside of class.
-Since this class prepares students for TJ's follow-on courses, it includes college material going well beyond the topics tested by the College Board's Advanced Placement Computer Science A exam.
-Textbook: Lambert & Osborne, Fundamentals of Java: AP Computer Science Essentials for A and AB Exams.
-(3rd ed.), Thompson, 2006.
-Lost book price: $126.00.
+Since this class prepares students for TJ's research labs, it includes college material going well beyond the topics tested by the College Board's AP Computer Science A exam.
+The programming language is Java.
 Prerequisite: Foundations of Computer Science or Accelerated Computer Science.

 Artificial Intelligence 1 & 2